I’ve long hesitated about writing about Christian debt advice. It is a self-righteous can of conflict that I have avoided, like the biblical plague.

-In the past I have advised many ministers with financial problems, as private clients.
-I’ll share with you the same advice I have given them that they could not dispute and they found some comfort in because they recognized it to be honest and true.
+In the past, I have advised many ministers with financial problems as private clients.
+I’ll share with you the same advice I have given them that they could not dispute, and they found some comfort in it because they recognized it to be honest and true.

-Most groups proclaiming to offer ‘Christian’ debt advice are really just using ‘holy’ as and advertising tool.
+Most groups proclaiming to offer ‘Christian’ debt advice are really just using ‘holy’ as an advertising tool.
 What they wind up offering you is the same credit counseling, debt management, or debt settlement programs that everyone else does.
-Don’t believe me, follow some of the christian debt relief ads you see online and see for yourself.
+Please don’t believe me.
+Follow some of the Christian debt relief ads you see online and see yourself.